lc796/covid-alarm-clock/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the covid alarm clock, alongside it's prerequisites.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the covid alarm clock, alongside it's dependencies.

 The program uses:
 - pyttsx3